Art and crafts inspired by the marine world

 IN THE DNA OF THE MUSEUM

-Prince Albert I wanted to bring together art and science under the same roof.
-This sovereign will is rooted into the DNA of the Musée Océanographique, and can even be seen in the decoration of this lavish historical building.
+Prince Albert I wanted to bring together art and science in one place.
+This sovereign will is expressed, inscribed in the DNA of the Oceanographic Museum, and is felt even in the decor of this sumptuous historic building.

-Look around and you will be surprised to see the lights, sculptures, illuminations and all decorative objects which hint to the marine world, right down to the smallest detail.
+If you keep your eyes open, you will be surprised to find lights, sculptures, illuminations and more generally decorative objects that evoke the marine world down to the smallest detail.

 ART AT THE SERVICE OF SCIENCE

-In particular, the collection includes paintings by artists appointed by Prince Albert I of Monaco during his oceanography campaigns.
-It also contains some pieces which were bequeathed by the Prince himself, as well as donations from a few personalities who were close to Him.
+This collection includes paintings made by artists hired by Prince Albert I of Monaco during his oceanographic campaigns.
+It has been enriched by works bequeathed by the Prince himself in his will, and by donations from personalities close to him.